neftjs/neft/README.md

 Did you find a bug, have an idea for a new features or just you're pissed off at the documentation?
 Create an [issue](https://github.com/Neft-io/neft/issues), write it on our [Gitter](https://gitter.im/Neft-io/neft) or simply [tweet us](https://twitter.com/neft_io). 🚑💉

+## WARNING

+Neft is still in heavy development stage.
+Some of the published APIs may change.
+Documentation is partial.
+Any help is welcome.
+We're looking for a volunteers to work on a core functionalities, documentation, examples and on a native components implementations.
+Please remember that any feedback is appreciated.

 ## Links

 - [Official website](http://www.neft.io/)